Conversion Optimization

 • Welcome discount on offer as well

-We Recommend Reading: 40 High-converting Health/Beauty "Product Page" Examples
+Further Reading: 40 High-converting Health/Beauty "Product Page" Examples

-3. User-generated content is gold 🙂
+3. Strike gold with UGC 🙂

 Social media posts.
 TikTok-style videos.
 Photos from reviews.